Blair1233/Class24/1-Lesson-Plans/10-Cryptography/2/LessonPlan.md

 :warning: **Heads Up**: The next activity and review is optional:

-  - **If this class falls on a Saturday:** Explain that in the next activity, students will see how key management is simplified with asymmetric encryption by determining how many fewer keys are required for asymmetric encryption versus symmetric encryption.
+  - **If there is time:** Explain that in the next activity, students will see how key management is simplified with asymmetric encryption by determining how many fewer keys are required for asymmetric encryption versus symmetric encryption

-  - **If this class falls on a weekday**: Explain that you will be sending out an optional activity to reinforce the concepts covered in this section.
+  - If there is not enough time, encourage students to do the optional activity to reinforce the concepts covered in this section.
 Students can choose to complete the activity after class.

     - Send out the next activity and solution and proceed to `Instructor Do: Applying Public Key Cryptography with GPG `.